memcachier/docs/heroku_articles/laravel-memcache.md

 <!-- ... -->
 ```

-Then we wire this functionaility to the appropriate route in `routes/web.php`:
+Then we wire this functionality to the appropriate route in `routes/web.php`:

 ```php
 // ...